eternal-flame-AD/yume-pdq/README.md

     let mut kernel = smart_kernel();

     // Allocate output and temporary buffers
+    // warning: while they don't need to be zeroed after every use, they must be zero-initialized
-    let mut output = GenericArray::default(); // Will contain the final 256-bit hash
-    let mut buf1 = GenericArray::default(); // Temporary buffer
-    let mut row_tmp = GenericArray::default(); // Temporary buffer
+    // because junk data in the buffer padding will get picked up by some SIMD kernels and cause subtle undefined behavior let mut output = GenericArray::default(); // Will contain the final 256-bit hash let mut buf1 = GenericArray::default(); // Temporary buffer let mut row_tmp = GenericArray::default(); // Temporary buffer